10. Commitments and Contingencies

 Indemnification

-Occasionally, the Company is involved in various legal proceedings, formal and informal dispute resolution processes, which may include arbitration or litigation, claims, and government investigations in the ordinary course of business.
-The outcome of litigation and other legal matters is inherently uncertain, though the Company intends to vigorously defend against any such matters.
+Occasionally, the Company is involved in various legal proceedings, claims and government investigations in the ordinary course of business.
+The outcome of litigation and other legal matters is inherently uncertain, though the Company intends to vigorously defend the matters.
 In making a determination regarding accruals, using available information, the Company evaluates the likelihood of an unfavorable outcome in legal or regulatory proceedings to which the Company is a party and records a loss contingency when it is probable a liability has been incurred and the amount of the loss can be reasonably estimated.
 When the Company determines an unfavorable outcome is not probable or reasonably estimable the Company does not accrue for any potential litigation loss.
 Actual outcomes of these legal and regulatory proceedings may materially differ from the Company’s estimates.

-On August 14, 2023, plaintiffs Stephanie Ireland-Gordy and Shannon Ireland-Gordy filed a putative class action lawsuit against Tile, Life360, and Amazon.com, Inc. in the U.S. District Court for the Northern District of California (the “Court”), seeking damages as well as injunctive and declaratory relief.
+On August 14, 2023, plaintiffs Stephanie Ireland-Gordy and Shannon Ireland-Gordy filed a putative class action lawsuit against Tile, Life360, and Amazon.com, Inc. in the U.S. District Court for the Northern District of California.
 An amended complaint was filed on April 26, 2024, adding named plaintiffs Melissa Broad and Jane Doe.
 Plaintiffs allege that Tile trackers were used by third parties to monitor their movements without their consent, and assert product liability and other claims.
-On February 14, 2025, the Company filed a Motion to Dismiss.
-As of August 6, 2025, the Court granted the Company’s Motion to Dismiss the claims of the Ireland-Gordy plaintiffs with prejudice and the remaining plaintiffs' claims are stayed pending an appeal of the Court's ruling on the Company's Motion to Compel Arbitration, which was granted-in-part and denied-in-part.
-The hearing on the appeal occurred on January 5, 2026.
-At this time, a loss is not probable nor estimable, and as a result, no legal accrual has been recorded on the Company’s consolidated balance sheet as of December 31, 2025.
+At this time, a loss is not probable nor estimable, and as a result, no legal accrual has been recorded on our consolidated balance sheets as of December 31, 2024.

-No litigation reserve was recorded on the Company’s consolidated balance sheets as of December 31, 2025 or December 31, 2024.
+No litigation reserve was recorded on our consolidated balance sheets as of December 31, 2024 or December 31, 2023.